Tennessee transgender bathroom bill put on pause due to ongoing lawsuit

 “If you think trans people present some specific danger, then where is your evidence for that?
 I don’t think there is any evidence for that, I suspect this will be struck down as an unconstitutional, illegitimate action that is simply designed to stigmatize trans people,” said Harris.

-He said the law is also likely in violation of the equal protection clause and the due process clause of the Constitution’s 14th amendment.
+He said the law is also likely in violation of the Equal Protection Clause and the Due Process Clause of the 14th Amendment.

 The law requires businesses to post a sign outside their restroom or facility reading: “This facility maintains a policy of allowing the use of restrooms by either biological sex, regardless of the designation on the restroom.”

-Tennessee State Representative Bud Hulsey of Kingsport voted for the bill, which he says is about awareness, not discrimination.
+Tennessee State Rep. Bud Hulsey of Kingsport voted for the bill, which he says is about awareness, not discrimination.

 “I don’t think that is discriminatory, it doesn’t prevent a transgender from doing anything, nothing at all.
 In fact, I think it is very reasonable,” said Hulsey.